Edgar cut: Overview

 The Edgar hairstyle is usually characterized as the front hair having straight fringes, or bangs, along with the sides tapered.
 The hairstyle can be worn with any hair texture, including more wavy and curly hair.
 The Edgar hairstyle is most prominent among young Latinos.

 The origin for the name Edgar is unconfirmed, although it is often misattributed to having been named after former Seattle Mariners baseball player Edgar Martínez in early 2019.

-The hairstyle is associated with the Mexican Takuache aesthetic, often also called the Takuache haircut.
+The hairstyle is associated with the takuaches, members of a Mexican-American subculture of truck enthusiasts, and sometimes called the 'takuache cut' as a result..
 The hairstyle has been found to have similarities to the hairstyles of Indigenous tribes such as the Jumano.
-The haircut is slangily called the "cuh" in the Rio Grande Valley of Texas, after the song Cuh 956 by Dagobeat.
+The haircut is famously slangily called the "cuh" in the Rio Grande Valley of Texas, after the song Cuh 956 by Dagobeat.

 Reception

 The Edgar hairstyle has been met with a mixed reception.
 A professor at the University of Texas at El Paso noted in 2023 that the teen popularity of the styles makes it "a really big marker of this generation", whereas a barber from Corpus Christi, Texas, called the hairstyle "not a favorite amongst parents".
 Some have associated the haircut with "gangster culture".
 In one instance, a restaurant owner in San Antonio, Texas, banned the Edgar due to this association.

-The haircut was banned in El Salvador public schools in August 2025 following a directive by education minister Karla Trigueros.
+The haircut was banned in El Salvador public schools in August 2025 following a directive issued by education minister Karla Trigueros.
+In Türkiye, a similar haircut had become associated with youth violence.